-In the Kentucky governor’s race, Democrat Martin Beshear came out on top of Republican incumbent Matt Bevin in a very close race.
+In the Kentucky governor’s race, Democrat Andy Beshear came out on top of Republican incumbent Matt Bevin in a very close race.

 What makes this result fascinating from a gambling standpoint was an attempt by Bevin to highlight Beshear’s support for expanded gambling as a major policy difference between the two candidates.

 In a recent debate, Beshear defended his support of expanded gambling on economic grounds:

 “We lose over $550 million in revenue every year to those border states just on casinos before sports betting or any of the rest.
 If we expand gaming, we could put that money directly to the pension system.”

 Bevin doubled down on previous unsubstantiated claims about suicides in casinos: